josueBarretogit/manga-tui/README.md

 Use a terminal that can render images such as Wezterm (Personally I recommend using this one It's the one used in the videos), iTerm2 or Kitty, <br />

-in any other terminal no images will be rendered but all the functionality remains the same
+For more information see : [image-support](https://github.com/benjajaja/ratatui-image?tab=readme-ov-file#compatibility-matrix)

+No images will be displayed if the terminal does not have image support (but `manga-tui` will still work as a manga downloader)

 ## Usage